Time and prepositions

 The ski resort is open between September and May.

-Only a finish point,
+Only a finish point: until

 I work until 5pm.